swathipalaparthi/training-management-system/README.md

 # training-management-system
-TMS is a platform for learning courses in the training content
+It is a learning platform that provides multiple courses and training content